ccmorataya/sfml_essentials/readme.md

-# Example code about the book SFML Game development
+# Example code about the book SFML Essentials

 Develop the diferent examples trought the book using `c++` and `Vim` of course the SFML library